 U.S. Surgeon General recognizes oral health as an integral part of a person’s total health, with the dentist being the primary oral health care provider.

 Goals of the Wisconsin Dental Association and WDA Foundation Mission of Mercy:

 - Provide free, critical dental care with a high priority on treating patients in pain and with infections.

 - Raise public awareness of the barriers to dental care faced by low-income adults and children.

 - Challenge patients, policymakers and dental professionals to work together to make viable and bipartisan “Healthy Choices” that will improve Wisconsin residents’ oral health.

-The sixth WDA Mission of Mercy will be held June 27 – 28, 2014 at the KI Center, 333 Main St. in Green Bay.
-Setup is June 26 and teardown is June 28.
+The seventh WDA Mission of Mercy will be held June 12 – 13, 2015 at Fond du Lac County Fairgrounds in Fond du Lac.
+Setup is June 11 and teardown is June 13.

 - An estimated $1 million in charitable care and personal oral hygiene education provided during 2,000 patient visits.

 - Care offered includes cleanings, fillings, extractions and partial dentures.